iJackUA/rwdtow/_posts/1970-01-01-alternative-frameworks.md

 ### [Grape](http://www.ruby-grape.org/)

 An opinionated framework for creating REST-like APIs in Ruby.
 It has built-in support for common conventions, including multiple formats, subdomain/prefix restriction, content negotiation, versioning and much more.
-All these things are described via simple DSL.
+All these elements are described via a simple DSL.

 ## Mini

-Mini framework are concentrating to provide us with web requests routing layer.
-And leaving everything else on us.
+Mini framework focuses on providing a web request routing layer and leaving everything else on us.
 All Ruby web frameworks are supporting or based on Rack - a Ruby Webserver Interface (it standartizes the minimal interface to get web .request, handle it and return response).
-The main thing to know here is that thanks to Rack we can combine a chain of Middlewares (small specific handlers) that gives us such basic things as variables parsing, handling cookies and session, etc - thins that we tend to consider as a "given".
+The main thing to know here is that thanks to Rack we can combine a chain of "middleware" (small specific handlers) this gives us many basic things such as variable parsing, cookie and session management, etc - things that we tend to consider as a "given".

 * [dry-web](https://github.com/dry-rb/dry-web)
 * [Padrino](http://padrinorb.com/)